pxlvzn/fontsizeguide/README.md

 3.)
 Open _data/typefaces.json then add new font names to the "typefaces" object.

-Dynamic (Typekit, Fonts.com, Google Fonts, etc):
+ADD REMOTE FONTS (Typekit, Fonts.com, Google Fonts, etc):

-1.)Open index.html and add link or script tag to the remote font CSS or Javascript file.
+1.)
+Open index.html and add link or script tag to the remote font CSS or Javascript file.

 2.)
 Open _data/typefaces.json then add new font names to the "typefaces" object.